abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 blemish and *knows* he has a blemish, and therefore can be expected to exert himself to abandon that blemish.
 But a person who doesn't realize he has a blemish is not likely to do anything about it (MN 5).
-So this is the starting point—being able to recognize a defilement as a defilement, being able to call it that.
+So this is the starting point---being able to recognize a defilement as a defilement, being able to call it that.
 That's step one.
 Step two is to work with it.